ko1/rubyhackchallenge/EN/3_practice.md

 * `ary_second()` is the implementation of the method.
 * `VALUE` represents a type of Ruby object in C, and `self` is the method's receiver (i.e. for `ary.second`, the receiver is `ary`).
 All Ruby methods return a Ruby object, so the type of the return value should also be `VALUE`.
 * `rb_ary_entry(self, n)` does the same thing as `self[n]` in Ruby.
 Therefore, `rb_ary_entry(self, 1)` returns the second element (note: C uses 0-based index).
-* The function `Init_Array` is invoked by the interpreter at launch time.
+* The function `Init_Array` is invoked by the interpreter at launch-time.
 * The statement `rb_define_method(rb_cArray, "second", ary_second, 0);` defines the `second` method on the `Array` class.
   * `rb_cArray` points to the `Array` class object.
 The `rb_` prefix is used to indicate it is something Ruby-related, and the `c` means "Class".
 Therefore, we can infer that `rb_cArray` is Ruby's Array class object.
 BTW, the module object prefix is `m` (e.g. `rb_mEnumerable` == `Enumerable` module object) and the error class prefix is `e` (e.g. `rb_eArgError` == `ArgumentError` object).
   * `rb_define_method` is a function that defines instance methods.